 CAPE TOWN URBAN GREENING PROGRAMME

-In South Africa, as in many nations around the world, urban tree cover tends to be a marker of socio-economic inequality.
+In South Africa, as in many nations around the world, urban green space tends to be a marker of socio-economic inequality.
 Here there is a huge disparity between ʻleafyʼ privileged areas and ‘barren’ under-privileged areas.

 To address this challenge, Greenpop started the Cape Town Urban Greening Programme (CTUGP) in 2010.
 This is Greenpop’s longest running project and it sits at the core of what we do.
-Through this programme, we have planted and monitored thousands of indigenous and fruit trees and at schools, clinics, houses of worship and community organisations on the Cape Flats.
+Through this programme, we have planted hundreds of trees and gardens at schools, clinics, houses of worship and community organisations on the Cape Flats.

-This programme operates through a series of planting days funded by various corporate sponsors.
-These days see Greenpop staff coming together with community members and sponsor groups to plant trees, green the beneficiary site and learn about environmental action.
-The 4-hour workshop includes discussions around key topics including climate change, food security, biodiversity and water conservation.
+From 2010 to 2017, Greenpop ran our Urban Tree Planting Programme.
+This programme operated through a series of planting days funded by various corporate sponsors.
+These days saw Greenpop staff coming together with community members and sponsor groups to plant trees, green the beneficiary site and learn about environmental action.

 Greenpop Foundation NPC is a registered non-profit organisation.
 Registration Number (NPO): 151-411 NPO.